 A year on, Joe’s family from the UK visited again, which meant round two in Cairns – this time in pretty Palm Cove.
 Named after the many palm trees that line the beach, there are plenty of stunning walks and views, alongside a quiet village on the esplanade.

-Unfortunately the weather wasn’t as kind this year, but with a tropical climate, some wind and rain is to be expected.
+Unfortunately, the weather wasn’t as kind this year, but with a tropical climate, some wind and rain are to be expected.
 I was only in Palm Cove for a couple of days while still working remotely, but we still managed to squeeze a few adventures in!

 The main trip was to Hartleys Crocodile Adventures, which is a crocodile and wildlife park with you guessed it, plenty of crocodiles.
 The highlight was the lagoon cruise where a boat takes you around the water while 19 crocodiles swim around you.

 They either come up close to grab the chicken of the host’s stick, laze on the bank or protect their nests, so it’s a great way to view them in a more natural habitat.
 However, I think bonus points have to go the boat’s host as his sense of humour was funny yet not exactly P.C, much to the dismay of the hippies sat in front of us.